gift-surg/endocal/doc/issues.md

 Solution:

-1. Download the wheel (e.g. `PyYAML-3.11-cp27-cp27m-win_amd64.whl` - choose the right one by inspecting the Python and platform version encoded in the file name) from the [Unofficial Windows Binaries for Python Extension Packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyyaml).
+1. Download the wheel (e.g. `PyYAML-3.11-cp27-cp27m-win_amd64.whl` (choose the right one for your system by inspecting the Python and platform version encoded in the file name) from the [Unofficial Windows Binaries for Python Extension Packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyyaml).
 1. Install the downloaded wheel, e.g. `pip install PyYAML-3.11-cp27-cp27m-win_amd64.whl`.

 ### ImportError: numpy.core.multiarray failed to import